Gargadon/BanchouPatcher-Old/README.md

 ==============
 BanchouPatcher is a xdelta3 GUI for Linux written on Gambas3.

-The latest stable versión is 2.0.6, codename Muramasa-Dragon.
+The latest stable version is 2.0.6, codename Muramasa-Dragon.

 If you're using Debian/Ubuntu/Mint, please add first my public key:
 ```